About the course

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

-Academic references are strongly encouraged, though a professional reference is acceptable in the exceptional case that the referee is able to offer comparable information on your background and suitability for the course to an academic referee.
+At least two academic references are required.
+A professional reference is acceptable as the third reference in the exceptional case that the referee is able to offer comparable information on your background and suitability for the course to an academic referee.

-Your references will support intellectual ability, academic achievement, motivation and commitment.
+Your references will support your intellectual ability, academic achievement, academic potential and motivation, particularly with regard to the mathematical sciences.